Skip to content

 sase-github GitHubPlugin Git + GitHub CLI (gh) for PR operations

-pip install sase-github # GitHub PR support
+sase plugin install github # GitHub PR support

 Plugins register themselves via the sase_vcs entry point group.
 The plugin manager loads all registered plugins and dispatches VCS operations through pluggy's firstresult=True hook system — the first plugin that returns a non-None result wins.